The Society of Folk Dance Historians (SFDH)

 Lissa dropped fliers announcing the camp into her local mailbox.
 Someone else dropped dog poop into the box, and it got on the flyers.
 But since nothing deters the mail, the Post Office kindly placed each invitation into a plastic bag—and delivery proceeded.

 While recollections vary, it probably took about six months to organize the first August Camp.
-The 12-member organizing committee included many dancers who are still active in and vital to our community today: Charlene Baker, Lissa Callirhoe, Elizabeth Connell, Gary Diggs, Jane Diggs, Jan Erickson, Jan Hutson, Kris Jensen, Derek Roff, Elaine Slusher, Harlan Van Camp, and Tom Zeller.
+The 12-member organizing committee included many dancers who are still active in and vital to the folk dance community today: Charlene Baker, Lissa Callirhoe, Elizabeth Connell, Gary Diggs, Jane Diggs, Jan Erickson, Jan Hutson, Kris Jensen, Derek Roff, Elaine Slusher, Harlan Van Camp, and Tom Zeller.